 Baby raccoons are not born with rabies.
 However, they can be infected shortly after birth if their mother is shedding the rabies virus.

-Raccoons have legal protection in New York State, which means they can only be trapped and relocated by those licensed by the State Department of Environmental Conservation, such as Arrow Exterminating.
+Raccoons have legal protection in New York State, which means they can only be trapped and transported by those licensed by the State Department of Environmental Conservation, such as Arrow Exterminating.
 If you think raccoons – with or without babies – have gotten into your home, call us before they damage your home.
 We have protocols for handling them and any other need you may have during the current COVID-19 outbreak.

 Let Arrow Exterminating Handle Raccoons